 Credible takeaways

-- Public Service Loan Forgiveness will forgive your remaining federal student loan balance after you make 120 qualifying payments.
+- Public Service Loan Forgiveness cancels your remaining federal student loan balance after you make 120 qualifying monthly payments while working for an eligible public service employer.

 Current student loan refinance rates